pmatiello/mockfn/doc/documentation.md

 # me.pmatiello/mockfn

 This is a library for mockist test-driven-development in Clojure.
 It is meant to be used alongside a regular testing framework such as `clojure.test`.

-## Framework-agonostic usage
+## Framework-agnostic usage

 In order to use `mockfn`, it's enough to require it in a test namespace.